TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2228/driverlib/tamperio_heartbeat/README.md

 ## Example Summary

-Configures a TamperIO pin to continuously output a heartbeat.
+Configures a TamperIO pin to continuously output a heart beat.
-The heartbeat interval is set to an interval of 0.125 seconds with a pulse width of 1 millisecond.
+The heart beat interval is set to an interval of 0.125 seconds with a pulse width of 1 millisecond.

-The heartbeat generator allows the signaling of a certain operating state of the LFSS IP to the outside world.
+The heart beat generator allows the signaling of a certain operating state of the LFSS IP to the outside world.
 The signal is a repetitive pulse with a configurable interval time and pulse width.
-The heartbeat will remain functional during power loss of the main supply or during SHUTDOWN mode.
+The heart beat will remain functional during power loss of the main supply or during SHUTDOWN mode.

 ## Peripherals & Pin Assignments